unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 ### Feeding in information via a pure handler

-Let's revisit the `systemTimeToPure` handler which we were using for testing back in [Trying out a test handler](#trying-out-a-test-handler) TODO check link.
+Let's revisit the `systemTimeToPure` handler which we were using for testing back in [Trying out a test handler](#trying-out-a-test-handler).
 Here's the implementation:

 ```unison:hide
 systemTimeToPure : [EpochTime] -> Request SystemTime a -> a